Holocene: Pacific

 Evidence from the Galápagos Islands shows that the El Niño–Southern Oscillation (ENSO) was significantly weaker during the Middle Holocene, but that the strength of ENSO became moderate to high over the Late Holocene.

 Ecological developments

-The decimation of terrestrial megafauna species outside of Africa during the preceding 40,000 years (the Late Pleistocene megafauna extinctions), likely as a result of climate change, human hunting, or a combination of both, including in the extinction of over half of all megafauna species, left Holocene ecosystems highly altered and depauperate at their highest trophic levels compared to those in the preceding Pleistocene.
+The huge reduction in terrestrial megafauna species outside of Africa during the preceding 40,000 years (the Late Pleistocene megafauna extinctions), likely as a result of climate change, human hunting, or a combination of both, including in the extinction of over half of all megafauna species, left Holocene ecosystems highly altered and depauperate (poor in diversity) at their highest trophic levels compared to those in the preceding Pleistocene.
 Megafauna losses continued during the early-mid Holocene, with the Irish elk (Megaloceros giganteus, also known as the giant deer) surviving until around 7,700 years ago in western Russia, with woolly mammoths (Mammuthus primigenius) surviving in mainland Siberia until around 10,000 years ago, with a small population on Wrangel Island surviving until around 4,000 years ago.

 Throughout the world, ecosystems in cooler climates that were previously regional have been isolated in higher altitude ecological "islands".
+Surviving animal species like the red deer (Cervus elaphus) showed different behaviours: In the Adriatic region, they have been shown to migrate less than in the Pleistocene.